tc39/notes/es9/2018-05/may-22.md

 MM: If we're in a module and it's the only one that imports A, B, and C, and B is fetched faster than A, can the code on the right, would A be evaluated first?

 DD: In the real semantics, it cannot happen.
 The slide's example desugaring isn't perfect.
-But it's only at evaluate time, regardless of network, import(‘a') must execute first.
+But it's only at evaluate time, regardless of network, import('a') must execute first.
 It'll continue that way until a TLA is encountered.

 MM: I don't object to Variant B then.

-DH: The only thing that we're racing here is “await-y” top-level execution.
+DH: The only thing that we're racing here is "await-y" top-level execution.
 We're only making this case for top-level await, correct?
 (Yes)

 DE: Do we want a timebox extension?
 We've overrun.